 Muscle memory and learning to drive

 If you already have your driving licence, cast your mind to the first time you got behind the wheel.
-Maybe you were a bit nervous; maybe you felt confident.
+Maybe you were a bit nervous; maybe you felt confident—especially if you were going from riding a motorbike to driving a car.
 No matter what, at some point, you’ll have experienced a similar scenario.
 There you were, trying to press down on the accelerator just the right amount, keep on your side of the road (but not too close to that parked Ford Fiesta!), watch out for any pedestrians (or cyclists—where did he come from!?), making that right-hand turn, remembering mirror-signal-manoeuvre, stopping, moving off again, giving way, shifting down a gear, then back up a gear, when you suddenly came to one realisation: driving is a lot of work.

 At the time, you probably thought about watching your parents driving when you were younger.
 “How on earth did they make it look so simple?”, you’d sigh to yourself.
 The idea of ever being able to do all of it that well would have been laughable.
 And then things started to change.
 Slowly but surely, you’d make those gear changes a little more smoothly.
 Your steering became that bit more precise; your judgement of speed and position more accurate.
 Driving went from being something you had to think about doing to something you just, well… did.
 Nowadays, getting into your car and setting off is something that’s pretty much automatic.
 (If you’re not quite at that point yet, don’t worry: you’ll get there!)